huggingface/blog/fine-tune-w2v2-bert.md

 Great, we can see that the audio file has automatically been loaded.
 This is thanks to the new [`"Audio"` feature](https://huggingface.co/docs/datasets/package_reference/main_classes.html?highlight=audio#datasets.Audio) introduced in `datasets == 4.13.3`, which loads and resamples audio files on-the-fly upon calling.

-In the example above we can see that the audio data is loaded with a sampling rate of 48kHz whereas 16kHz are expected by the model.
-We can set the audio feature to the correct sampling rate by making use of [`cast_column`](https://huggingface.co/docs/datasets/package_reference/main_classes.html?highlight=cast_column#datasets.DatasetDict.cast_column):
+In the example above we can see that the audio data is loaded with a sampling rate of 48kHz whereas W2V-BERT was pre-trained at a sampling rate of 16kHz.
+The sampling rate plays an important role in that it defines how many data points of the speech signal are measured per second.
+Therefore, sampling with a higher sampling rate results in a better approximation of the *real* speech signal but also necessitates more values per second.

+A pre-trained checkpoint expects its input data to have been sampled more or less from the same distribution as the data it was trained on.
+The same speech signals sampled at two different rates have a very different distribution, *e.g.*, doubling the sampling rate results in data points being twice as long.
+Thus, before fine-tuning a pre-trained checkpoint of an ASR model, it is crucial to verify that the sampling rate of the data that was used to pre-train the model matches the sampling rate of the dataset used to fine-tune the model.

+Luckily, we can set the audio feature to the correct sampling rate by making use of [`cast_column`](https://huggingface.co/docs/datasets/package_reference/main_classes.html?highlight=cast_column#datasets.DatasetDict.cast_column):

 ```python
 common_voice_train = common_voice_train.cast_column("audio", Audio(sampling_rate=16_000))